 Jennifer Antonucci has been consulting for Teachers21for more than a decade.
 Teachers and administrators both seek her support in the areas of assessment, standards based teaching and curriculum, differentiated instruction, coaching and mentoring, classroom management, and new teacher support and evaluation.

-David Castelline, Staff Consultant
+David Castelline, Consultant

 Dave's work is largely focused on supporting principals and school based leaders.
 His years as a principal has helped him to mentor and coach new and experienced leaders.
 He often works with building administrators to implement the Educator Evaluation system and increase the effectiveness of schools by discussing and addressing a wide variety of leadership challenges.
 Dave also provides professional development workshops for leadership teams at local school districts.

-Katie Clarke, LIFT2 Program Director
+Katie Clarke, Consultant

 An experienced STEM teacher and trainer, Ms. Clarke works with corporations interested in sponsoring externships for STEM teachers who are seeking to integrate more real world applications into their practice.
 She also leads the course on problem based learning that supports teachers in bringing real world experiences to the classroom.

-John D'Auria, Staff Consultant
+John D'Auria, Consultant

 Maureen Huddleston, Director of Professional Development

 Maureen Huddleston coordinates professional development between our clients and our team of professionals matching district and partner needs with practitioner knowledge and availability.